So many people regularly ask me if intermittent fasting is good or bad for you.

 Two things happen simultaneously, one positive and one negative when it comes to weight-loss.

 In some people, the weight-loss element (HGH) is probably more pronounced and in other people, the weight-gain element (cortisol) is more accentuated.

 This is the reason why results differ depending on the individual!

-Also, women have much more going on hormonally than men and playing with our hormones like intermittent fasting does can be more disruptive to us!
-Indeed, hormones can greatly be affected by fasting, specially for people with PCOS, thyroid issues, endometriosis and diabetes.
+Also, women have much more going on hormonally than men, and playing with our hormones like intermittent fasting can be more disruptive to us!
+Indeed, hormones can greatly be affected by fasting, especially for people with PCOS, thyroid issues, endometriosis, and diabetes.

-As a result, I have not included intermittent fasting in the 6-week plan and I cover all you need to know about what you need to eat and at what time of the day in order to maximise weight-loss, gut health and hormonal health!
+As a result, I have not included intermittent fasting in the Eat Burn Sleep lifestyle and I cover all you need to know about what you need to eat and at what time of the day in order to maximize weight-loss, gut health, and hormonal health!